 Mourinho was sacked six days before the Carabao Cup.
-A recent defeat to Manchester City and Levy received universal condemnation for his rush to join the ultimately doomed European Super League.
+Recent defeat to Manchester City and Levy received universal condemnation for his rush to join the ultimately doomed European Super League.
 Kane's condition brought further discomfort.
-He wants to leave after deciding he can't win trophies at the boyhood club, and if "Mr Tottenham" no longer believes in them, it's obviously very damaging.
+He wants to leave after deciding he can't win trophies at his childhood club, and if "Mr Tottenham" no longer believes in them, that's obviously very damaging.

 The money talks are over.
 Apart from what happened with Conte, and provided that final talks go as expected, the man who worked for years as sporting director will again join the Spurs at Juventus.
 Working with Conte in three of these years, Paratici won 19 trophies in Juventus.

-Levy has previously employed Paul Mitchell, Franco Baldini, Damien Comolli, Frank Arnesen and David Pleat in a sports director or similar role, while Steve Hitchen is now one of the leaders in recruiting.
+Levy has previously employed Paul Mitchell, Franco Baldini, Damien Comolli, Frank Arnesen and David Pleat in a sports director or similar role, while Steve Hitchen is now one of the leaders when it comes to hiring.

 Earlier on Friday, as doubts began to rise as to whether Conte believed the recommendations by the Spurs, broadcaster DAZN published an interview with him.
 In it, Conte confirmed that he was ready to work again outside of his home country of Italy, but also emphasized that he wanted to stay competitive.

 “I want to have more experience abroad,” Conte said.
 “I guess I'm not just someone who is content with a comfortable situation.
 Instead, I always chose the most difficult situation.